 Say you need to acquire a widget for your company’s offering.
-You might be tempted to pick the lowest cost option.
+You might be tempted to pick the lowest-cost option.
 Ask, would that choice align with the brand positioning statement?
-It will depend if the positioning statement identifies your company as a low-cost or a high-quality option?
+It will depend if the positioning statement identifies your company as a low-cost or a high-quality option.

 That’s just one example of how a brand platform can shape a decision, and there are many others.

-The vision statement, values, even audience personas can add further layers of consideration to your decision-making process.
+The vision statement, values, and even audience personas can add further layers of consideration to your decision-making process.

 This may seem like a complicated process to arrive at a simple decision.
 Don’t worry; it’s not.
 We promise you will not get bogged down in endless and potentially conflicting considerations.